moise-mulungu/vet_clinic/README.md

 # Vet_clinic
-On this milestone, I updated, deleted, used transaction add aggregation functions.
+On this milestone, I used the primary and foreign key to join tables, queried multiple tables and prepared complex queries.

 ## Getting Started